kan-li/kan-li.github.com/_posts/2016-11-07-Rcpp-tutorial.md

 using namespace Rcpp;
 </code></pre>

-- We also put one of these statements before each function we want to make available to R:
+- We also put this statement before each function we want to make available to R:
 <pre><code class="language-cpp">
 //[[Rcpp::export]]
 </code></pre>

 We can also define multiple C++ functions in the same file (not necessarily recommended unless some of them will be used by the main function), so we can put one in front of each one we want to make visible.

--  We can include R code blocks in C++ files processed with sourceCpp.
+-  We can include R code blocks in C++ files processed with <code> sourceCpp </code>.
 The R code will be automatically run after the compilation.
 <pre><code class="language-cpp">
 /*** R
 timesTwo(42)